Alfresco/docs-activiti-enterprise/docs/administrator/deploy/infrastructure.md

 * [Elasticsearch](#elasticsearch)
 * [Kafka](#kafka)

-Runtime events are events that are emitted by the [runtime bundle](../../architecture/application.md#runtime-bundle).
+Runtime events are events that are emitted by the [application runtime bundle](../../architecture/application.md#application-runtime-bundle).

 Integration events are events that are emitted by [connectors](../../modeling/connectors/README.md).
 For example, if using the [email connector](../../modeling/connectors/ootb/email.md), the event bridge will listen to events in the queue named `emailConnector.SEND`.